What is an integrated weight coating?

 What is the structure and build-up of the Thermoplastic Composite Pipe?

 The Thermoplastic Composite Pipe, or TCP, has one simple, fully bonded or monolithic pipe wall.
 It consists of an inner polymer liner, a composite reinforcement layer consisting of several individual plies of fibre reinforced tape, and a robust outer coating.
 The polymers used in the liner, fibre matrix and coating are always of the same type.
 We use PolyEthylene (PE), PolyAmide (PA12), and polyvinylidene difluoride (PVDF) as polymers, and glass or carbon fibres as reinforcement.
 All individual layers are melt-fused together, ensuring a bond between the layers that is as strong and durable as the base materials.
 The simplicity of the concept results in a safe and reliable product due to the very limited number of potential failure modes; the fact that we always use the most optimal material depending on the application ensures that we always offer the most cost effective solution.

 Who is Strohm and why does it claim to be the first and leading manufacturer of TCP?

 Airborne International, as former parent company of Strohm, developed the concept of TCP in 1999.
-Strohm was set up as dedicated Business Unit under Airborne International to commercialize and further develop TCP.
+Strohm, at the time called Airborne Oil & Gas, was set up as dedicated Business Unit under Airborne International to commercialize and further develop TCP.
 As such, Strohm was the first company to have developed TCP in the world.
-Strohm became an independent company in 2014.
-Today, we have the largest track record with most pipes in operation, including hydrocarbon service, and several records including the world`s deepest TCP in 2140 meters water depth, and the world`s first TCP Flowline for hydrocarbon service.
+Airborne Oil & Gas became an independent company in 2014, and rebranded to Strohm in 2020.
+Today, we have the largest track record with most pipes in operation and several records including the world`s deepest TCP in 2140 meters water depth, and the world`s first TCP Flowline for hydrocarbon service.